Last updated: November 2021

 Cities planning on introducing CAZ or LEZ zones in 2022:

-The COP26 is fast approaching, and after this meeting, we may well see a rise in clean air zones across the country.
+Now COP26 has been and gone, new targets have been set by the government.
+Therefore, we may well see a rise in clean air zones across the country in the coming years.
 Therefore, it’s best to stay ahead of the game if possible.

 If you are interested in learning more about how you can make your commercial vehicle fleet of trucks and vans low or zero-emission, please feel free to get in touch on firstname.lastname@example.org quoting “zero” and we will send you an information pack.
 Or feel free to reach out to us on Facebook or LinkedIn.